-The first of my Holiday recipes is here!
-It’s definitely nothing too complicated, but I figure it is a great way to start.
+These kale chips are one of Heathers favorite snacks for me to make.
+It’s also perfect for the holidays.
+It’s definitely nothing too complicated, and sometimes the best recipes are simple.
 Whenever you go to a Christmas party there will of course be snacks before the main meal.
 As we all know a lot of the snacks served at these parties are of the very salty, fatty variety.
 Most parties host a bevy of chips, crackers, salted meats and cheese.
 I decided to make a slightly salted snack with the crunch of a chip, but the nutrients of healthy vegetables.
 I wanted to add a nice twist to it and make my own salt and vinegar kale and zucchini chips.
 The kale will crisp up much better than the zucchini does.
 They both go really well together.
 The key to making these chips is to spread everything out evenly on a tray so nothing sticks, and the vegetables can dry up properly.
 I added in grated parmesan cheese, but you can easily leave it out for a dairy free option.
 The vegetables are seasonal, green, and a perfect snack to start off your healthy holiday!

 There are other versions you could try as well.
 You could toss in a teaspoon of chipotle powder to make a smoky barbeque.
 Toss with fresh dill to make a classic version of dill pickle chips.
 I hope this gives you a great start on a healthier Christmas.